-Excessive breast tissue in men can be eliminated through a simple gynecomastia procedure.
-Board-certified plastic surgeon Dr. Lisa Bootstaylor & Dr. Kaila provides gynecomastia surgery for adult men and teen boys.
-Our team of experts serves residents of Buckhead, Atlanta, Marietta, Sandy Springs, and nearby areas in Georgia.
+Excessive breast tissue in men can be eliminated through a simple gynecomastia procedure. plastic surgeon Dr. Lisa Bootstaylor provides gynecomastia surgery for adult men and teen boys.
+Our team of experts serves residents in the metro Atlanta area and surrounding communities in Georgia.

 What is male breast reduction surgery?